UnearthedArcana/B_Spells/README.md

 **Ray of Fatigue** (New)
 (Necromancy)

 Level: 1
 Range: 40 ft.
 Duration: 1 round/level
 Casting Time: 2
 Area of Effect: 1 creature
 Saving Throw: Special

-By means of a Ray of Enfeeblement, a wizard saps the energy from an opponent, causing fatigue damage and penalizing their attack, armor class and saves.
-At first level, this spell does 1d4 fatigue damage, and, if the target does not save vs. death, penalizes their AC, THAC0 and Saves by -1.
+When this spell is cast, a ray of fatigue slams into the target, sapping their energy and knocking the wind out of them.
+At first level, this spell does 2d4 non-lethal damage to the target, and, if they do not save vs. death, penalizes their AC, THAC0 and Saves by -1.

-Damage increases by 1d4 at 3rd level, and every 2 levels thereafter.
-The penalties are increased by -1 at 5th level, and every 5 levels thereafter.
+Damage increases by 2d4 at 3rd level, and every 2 levels thereafter (max 10d4 at 9th level).
+The penalties are increased by -1 at 5th level, and every 5 levels thereafter (max -5 at 20th level).

+Undead and creatures without a biological anatomy are immune to Ray of Fatigue.

+***Notes***:
+**1st level cantrips**: Damage is reduced to 1/2, but kept as a 1st level spell

 **Vanish** (New)
 (Illusion/Phantasm)